 Similar to Intracytoplasmic Sperm Injection (ISCI), assisted hatching is done through a technique called micromanipulation.
 A pipette is used to stabilize embryos as another pipette with acidified Tyrode’s solution is used to make the minute defect in the shell.
 If the defect is not the correct size, it may decrease the chances of pregnancy or increase those of conceiving identical twins.
 After the defect has been made, the embryos are washed to eradicate any residual acid solution and then transferred to the uterus after being kept in the incubator for some hours.

 Although it is aimed to increase female fertility, the nature of assisted hatching makes it a double-edged sword where an improper execution can diminish the chances of pregnancy instead of improving them.
-As the fertility specialist Tucson turns to when they’ve not experienced success elsewhere, the Arizona Center for Reproductive Endocrinology & Infertility offers you the safest procedure with the highest chance of success.

 A Remarkable Solution